-The exercise is failed (=0), if the dog rises up to sit or stand before the handler's second turn.
+The exercise is failed (= 0), if the dog rises up to sit or stand before the handler's second turn.
 If the dog rises up (to sit or stand) after the handler's second turn before it is recalled, no more than 7 can be awarded.
 If the dog moves/creeps in the square without rising, 2-3 grades are deducted.
-If it moves and crosses the border before the steward's command to recall, the exercise is failed (=0).
-If, however, the dog anticipates the recall command and starts off just slightly before handler's command e.g. on the steward's command to recall the dog, the grade is dropped by 2-3.
+If it moves and crosses the border before the steward's command to recall, the exercise is failed (= 0).
+If, however, the dog anticipates the recall command and starts off just slightly before handler's command e.g., on the steward's command to recall the dog, the grade is dropped by 2-3.

 A second recall, a second stand (both in the circle and in the square), or a second down command, drops the grade by 2/command.
-The exercise is failed (=0), if even one of these commands has been given a third time.
+The exercise is failed (= 0), if even one of these commands has been given a third time or the dog has not gone down in the square.